mhnaufal/see-plus-plus/README.md

 1. **C++ Term**

     - **Translation Unit**
-      There are a bunch of definitions about this, but for me it's **A source file after includes with header files and other conditional preprocessing**
+      There are a bunch of definitions about this, but for me, it's **A source file after includes with header files and other conditional preprocessing**
     - **Class** and **Struct**
       `class` and `struct` in C++ define a **new type**.
 Use `struct` as a data container without any function within,